You won’t find any Swiss in these countries

 With the exception of 2017, the population of Swiss expats has increased continuously since 2002, rising from 598,000 in 2002 to 826,700 Swiss abroad in 2024.

-With this population, the diaspora would theoretically remain the third-largest canton in Switzerland behind the canton of Vaud.
+With this population, the diaspora would theoretically remain the fourth-largest canton in Switzerland behind the cantons of Zurich, Bern and Vaud.

 >>> Find out more about the development and composition of the Swiss Abroad: